GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 const MODULE_SOMENAME = 'somename';
 ```

-All the properties of the modules are implemented through objects called [ModuleProcessor](#moduleprocessor).
+All the properties of the modules are implemented through objects called [ComponentProcessor](#moduleprocessor).
 <!--
 > Note: the name of a module cannot include the special character "|" (`POP_CONSTANT_VIRTUALMODULEATTS_SEPARATOR`), as will be explained below
 -->